"Today's advanced STEM graduate could be tomorrow's world-class, world-changing scientist." - Todd Park

 A Future For The Future

-Goal : Make renewable energies and protecting our wild lands a top priority for America.
+Goal : Make sustainable energies, transportation, agriculture, manufacturing, and conservation a top priority for America.

 Invest in Green Technology : Investing in sustainable and renewable technologies (e.g. solar, wind, large-scale urban and vertical farming, etc.) as we have in the past for manufacturing and agricultural modernizations will retain our position of global leadership and respect.
 It will also create a multitude of jobs, not only in engineering and science, but also in environmentally responsible building construction, maintenance, land management, technical workers, agriculture, architecture, and all types of American industries.

-Although Colorado is historically an oil-minded state, aggressively pursuing industry-scale, proven renewables would actually be a huge boon to Colorado's economy.
-If Colorado were to be an early and notable green-tech adopter, we, too, could become one of the largest economic drivers in the U.S. and abroad.
-(For reference, California is currently the 5th largest economy in the world, and aggressively moving toward 50% of their electrical demands be produced by renewable generation.)
-Colorado is currently home to three manufacturing facilities of Vestas, a wind turbine company, and is easily poised to be a leader in the sustainability movement.
+Although Colorado is historically an oil-minded state, aggressively pursuing industry-scale, proven renewables would actually be a huge boon to Colorado's currently thriving economy.
+If Colorado were to be an early and notable green-tech adopter, we could secure our position as one of the largest economic drivers in the U.S. Colorado is currently home to three manufacturing facilities of Vestas, a wind turbine company, and is easily poised to be a leader in the sustainability movement.

 Economic Advantage : Let's work with Americans who own parcels of land to discuss economic opportunities related to sustainable technologies, land management opportunities, or land preservation opportunities.
 In Texas, for example, farmers get paid for two harvests, one being the traditional dry land wheat, and the second being from wind turbines on the land.